Moulvibazar District: Tourism

 The District contains the highest amount of tea plantations in the country.
 Srimangal is known as the Tea Capital of Bangladesh and is the only place where one can have the original 7-layered tea.
 Moulvibazar also has notable religious sites such as the dargah and mosque of Shah Mustafa, a companion of Shah Jalal; as well as the Jiladpur Mosque and Goyghor Mosque, two ancient mosques from the 15th century.
 Moulvibazar town has many shopping malls and several Indian, Chinese and American eateries.
 Madhabkunda waterfall in Barlekha is probably the most well-known tourist attraction of the district.
 The Hum Hum waterfall located in the Razkandi Reserve Forest in Kamalganj was also recently discovered in 2010.
 The district also contains one of the country's major national parks, Lawachara National Park, famous for its biodiversity.
 The park was also the filming site for the 1956 film Around the World in 80 Days.
 Madhobpur Lake is the only place in the country in which you can find the white-bellied heron.
 Hakaluki Haor, Hail Haor and Bilashchhara Lake are also other nearby wetland ecosystems.
 The memorial monument of Hamidur Rahman can be found in Kamalganj.
 There is also a multi-use stadium called Saifur Rahman Stadium.

 Education

-The Bangladesh Tea Research Institute can be found in Srimangal.
+The Bangladesh Tea Research Institute is located in Srimangal.
 It has made significant contributions in evolving and standardising the quality of tea, and introducing its research findings to the tea industry of Bangladesh.
 The oldest school of Moulvibazar district is Moulvibazar Government High School.